What is developer turnover?

 The developer will be entitled to appoint at least one member to the Board of Directors provided the developer holds at least five percent (5%) of the total homes in the community for sale in the ordinary course of the developer’s business.

-Must the homeowners accept turnover from the developer?
+Must the condominium unit owners or homeowners accept turnover from the developer?

 Yes.
-When the homeowners are legally permitted to take control, and control is tendered by the developer, the homeowners must accept operational responsibility of the community.
+When the owners are legally permitted to take control, and control is tendered by the developer, the owners must accept operational responsibility of the community.

 Is the developer obligated to turnover anything other than control of the Board?

-How do the homeowners confirm at turnover that the association’s finances are in good order?
+How do the owners confirm at turnover that the association’s finances are in good order?

-At the date of turnover every financial record generated by the association since its incorporation are required to be audited by an independent CPA.
-The accountant determines if expenditures were made for association purposes and whether the developer paid the proper amounts of assessments.
+At the date of turnover every financial record generated by the association since its Incorporation is required to be audited by an independent CPA.
+The accountant determines if expenditures were made for association purposes and whether the developer paid the proper amounts of assessments, including reserves.
 Many of our clients also engage their own CPA to review the findings of the developer-engaged CPA.